Jadael/TMT/readme.md

 ---

 # Calendar

 ![Calendar](screenshots/calendar.png)

 Calendar generates a set of very slow LFO-like signals representing the progress through various time/calendar units.
-The module outputs voltages ranging from 0 to 10v, where each voltage corresponds to the current "progress" through the respective time unit.
+The current time and date is based on your system clock and local timezone, or you can toggle to the UTC timezone.
+The module outputs voltages ranging from 0 to 10v, where each voltage corresponds to the current "progress" through the respective time unit, a "stepped" or "stochastic" version of the ramps where theya re rounded to the enarest subdivision, as well as some triggers and gates.

 - Ramps, triggers, and gates for seconds, minutes, hours, days, weeks, months, seasons, and years
 - Voltages range from 0 to 10v